lizBelmonte/LizBelmonte.github.io/_posts/2019-07-01-first-post.md

+%---
+%layout: post
+%title: A Great First Post
+%---

+This is it!
+What a wonderful post!

 ---
+title: Test post
+author: Test author
+tags:
+  - test
+  - testing
 layout: post
-title: A Great First Post
 ---

-This is it!
-What a wonderful post!
+Test content